History of Horsham: Modern era

 Despite a local iron industry which stayed until the 17th century and a prosperous brewing industry, Horsham remained primarily a market town serving the many farms in the area until the early 20th century, when other industry and residential developments began to proliferate.
 One of these was the manufacture of bricks from the Wealden clay on which Horsham sits.
 Warnham and Wealden Brickworks still operate two miles north of Horsham and there are disused workings throughout the area, notably at Southwater which is now developed as an education centre and leisure park.

 Horsham prospered during the Victorian era and early 20th century.
 The town, along with others, has been well documented photographically by Francis Frith.
 The pictures record many of the landmarks that are still in place today, although some, such the war memorial, Jubilee Fountain and Carfax Bandstand, have been moved.

 Horsham remained a prominent brewery town until 2000, when the King and Barnes Brewery was closed on merger with Hall & Woodhouse, brewers of Dorset.
 King & Barnes was formed in 1906 from the merger of King & Sons, maltsters existing from 1850 and G H Barnes & Co., brewers whose origins date back to 1800.
 The brewery remained in the King family hands until the merger in 2000 when production ceased permanently.
 Their most famous brews included: Sussex Ale, Wealden Ale, Broadwood, Festive and the seasonal Old and Christmas Ales.
 The last member of the King family involved in the company brewed in Horsham at W J King & Co (Brewers) and now brews at Firebird Brewery in Rudgwick.
-There are three other small brewers currently operating in Horsham: Hepworth's is run by a former head brewer at King & Barnes, and Welton's, a company who were formed in Capel, Surrey, about fifteen years ago, and have been in Horsham since 2004, and Kissingate Brewery.
+There are four other small brewers currently operating in Horsham: Hepworth's is run by a former head brewer at King & Barnes, and Welton's, a company who were formed in Capel, Surrey, and have been in Horsham since 2004, Kissingate Brewery, and Brolly Brewing formed in 2017.

 The town has grown steadily over recent years to a population of 55,657.
 This has been facilitated by the completion of both inner and outer town bypasses.
 The location of any new growth is the subject of debate.
 Plans by the District Council include a large neighbourhood directly adjacent to Crawley.